aspose-slides/Aspose.Slides-Documentation/net/getting-started/why-not-open-xml-sdk/_index.md

 |Supported platforms|Windows, .NET|Windows, Linux, Java, .NET, Mono|

 ## **Conclusion**
 Open XML SDK and Aspose.Slides do not compete directly because they address considerably different needs, and they target different audiences.

+{{% alert color="primary" %}}

 Open XML SDK is a class library that provides a strong-typed way for working with OOXML documents while Aspose.Slides is an incredibly useful presentations processing library that provides great support for almost all Microsoft PowerPoint file formats.

+{{% /alert %}}

 If your workflow is a basic programming operation on a PPTX document, then Open XML SDK might be a good choice.
 With Open XML SDK, you should be comfortable performing simple tasks like generating a simple PPTX document or removing comments, headers/footers, extracting images or others.
 Certain tasks can be performed with Open XML SDK but cannot be performed with Aspose.Slides.
 For example, if you need to directly access the XML elements and attributes of an OOXML document, then you should use Open XML SDK.